ddddxxx/SwiftCF/README.md

 ## License

-SwiftyCF is available under the MIT license.
+SwiftCF is available under the MIT license.
 See the [LICENSE file](LICENSE).